 Note, however, that if we assume the underlying distribution is strictly positive then we are able to deduce that any marginal independence in the graph is in $\I_{u_{\G}}$; by noting that (for example) $1 \indep 3 \mid 4$ and $1 \indep 4 \mid 3$ are both in $\I_{u_{\G}}$, and can be combined by using the intersection graphoid provided that the density is positive (See Appendix \ref{sec:more definition}), to obtain $1 \indep 3,4$.
 It turns out that for MAGs on at most 5 vertices, this graph is the only one such that $u_{\G}$ is not perfectly Markovian with respect to $\G$.

-As any marginal independence is not in $\I_{u_\G}$ of the bidirected 5-cycle, this suggests that for some MAGs, if we want a structural imset $u_{\G}$ that is perfectly Markovian with respect to the graph, it is inevitable that there is some overlap between the sets associated with the independence decomposition of $u_{\G}$.
+As no marginal independences are represented in $\I_{u_\G}$ for the bidirected 5-cycle, this shows that for some MAGs, if we want a structural imset $u_{\G}$ that is perfectly Markovian with respect to the graph, it is inevitable that there is some overlap between the sets associated with the independence decomposition of $u_{\G}$.
 This also shows that the minimum degree of a model defining the 5-cycle is 6, even though there are only 5 pairs of vertices that are not adjacent; this in turn demonstrates the existence of MAG models that can only be defined by having a list of independences that involves a repeated pair of vertices.